qbead/qbeadWebsite/content/book/tilt.md

 You can learn more about it in our lesson on inertia and free fall.
 :::

-Now, let's dive into how exactly the tilt sensor you just experimented with works.

 ## Measuring Gravity in Two Dimensions

+To create this tilt sensor,
-Now we need to find a convenient way to encode the "direction of gravity" measured by the SpinWheel's acceleration sensor in a way that a piece of computer code can understand.
+we need to find a convenient way to encode the "direction of gravity" measured by the SpinWheel's acceleration sensor in a way that a piece of computer code can understand.
 The main difficulty is that gravity does not only have a certain strength (or intensity),